rcotter/customers-cart/readme.md

 ### Good Gems

 * [apartment](https://github.com/influitive/apartment) Need an app or API that has test mode?
-Often we're writing an app or API that customers will integrate with in a testing mode.
+Often we're writing an app or API that customers will integrate with in a staging/testing mode.
 They don't want to incur some expense while they're just figuring things out.
 We'll stub those out those integrations.
 But how do we stop pollution of the database?
 Also, we don't want to set up another environment and keep it perfectly synced to production.
 Awesome!
 * [browser-timezone-rails](https://github.com/kbaum/browser-timezone-rails) sets Rails timezone to browser's configured timezone.
 * [mailcatcher](https://mailcatcher.me/) for local SMTP email testing.
-* [money-rails](https://github.com/RubyMoney/money-rails) for money money money.
+* [money-rails](https://github.com/RubyMoney/money-rails) for :money_with_wings: :credit_card: :moneybag:
 * [attribute_normalizer](https://github.com/mdeering/attribute_normalizer) Sure, we should put some onus on the API consumer to sanitize input. but sometimes that can be too much - a barrier to integration by less technical parties.
 Remember, your API needs good UX too!
 To ensure we get the input we want we should sanitize.
 For example,